 In other words, individuals illegally carrying a firearm in the state of Maryland have a significant chance of being caught—and the penalties and fines that can come with it can be staggering.

 Have you been caught illegally carrying a firearm?
-Call Maryland criminal defense lawyer Randolph Rice at (410) 694-7291 right now.
+Call Baltimore criminal defense lawyer Randolph Rice at (410) 694-7291 right now.
 Don’t wait to hire legal defense—you need someone on your side right away, working for you and helping you figure out your next move.

 Where is carrying forbidden?

 Even if you’re legally permitted to carry a firearm, there are still some places you can’t take it.

 As the Giffords Law Center to Prevent Gun Violence notes, individuals are prohibited from carrying firearms on public school property.
 There is no exception for concealed carry permit holders.
 Those who violate this law face up to three years in prison and a fine of up to $1,000.

 Maryland assault weapons laws: You need to know